dosqas/minesweeper/README.md

 ## 🎉 Introduction

 Welcome to my Minesweeper game!
 Inspired by childhood memories of playing without fully knowing the rules, this project brings a fresh take on the classic puzzle game.
 Now that I’ve grown and understood the mechanics better, I designed this version to be both nostalgic and exciting, packed with classic gameplay, custom difficulties, timed challenges, unique power-ups, multiple themes, and handy quality-of-life features.

+This project was developed in **Java with Swing** during my **Erasmus semester** in my **second year of university** as part of the **Programming in Java Language** course.

 ![Gameplay Preview](demo/gameplay.gif)
 *Experience the classic Minesweeper gameplay with modern enhancements!*